DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Conclusion

 \section{Conclusion}

-In this work, we introduce DSAEval, a comprehensive benchmark for evaluating autonomous data science agents on real-world workflows.
-DSAEval is designed with three key features: Multimodal Environment Perception, Multi-Query Interactions, and Multi-Dimensional Evaluation, which enable agents to leverage visual observations, handle iterative workflows, and receive holistic scoring across reasoning, code, and results.
-Our evaluation of 11 advanced LLMs shows Claude-Sonnet-4.5 achieves the highest overall performance, while GPT-5.2 is the most efficient and MiMo-V2-Flash is the most cost-effectiveness.
-Incorporating multimodal perception improves performance by up to 11.30\%, highlighting the importance of visual context.
-Additionally, we find that current agents perform reliably on structured data and routine workflows, but face challenges in unstructured domains like CV and NLP, and complex tasks like modeling and optimization.
-Future work should focus on improving agent capabilities in these areas and on directly evaluating agents at the system level.
-Lastly, we also plan to expand DSAEval as a large scale, open benchmark to support the development of next generation data science agents.
+We introduce DSAEval, a benchmark for evaluating autonomous data science agents on real-world workflows.
+It supports multimodal environment perception, multi-query interactions, and multi-dimensional evaluation across reasoning, code, and final results.
+By evaluating 13 recent LLMs and VLMs, we find that Claude-Sonnet-4.5 achieves the strongest overall performance, while MiMo-V2-Pro, GPT-5.2, and MiMo-V2-Flash lead in duration efficiency, token/step efficiency, and cost-effectiveness, respectively.
+Multimodal perception improves vision-related tasks by up to 11.30\%.
+Overall, current agents handle structured data and routine workflows well, but still struggle with unstructured domains and complex modeling tasks.
+DSAEval provides a rigorous testbed for developing next-generation data science agents.